lowcoder-org/lowcoder/docs/build-applications/video-calls-in-lowcoder.md

 {% embed url="https://github.com/AgoraIO-Community/agora-token-service" %}

 You can read more details about Agora [Token Management here](https://docs.agora.io/en/video-calling/get-started/authentication-workflow?platform=web).
-However, the public docker image and the ready integration in Lowcoder make it truly easy.
+However, the public docker image and the ready integration in OpenFlower make it truly easy.

 The public Standard Docker Image of the Token Server needs 3 ENV Variables:&#x20;